rwatson724/SAS-Graphs-Clinical-Trials-Example/Program/Chapter 7/README.md

 The CustomSapphire style found in the Program/Styles folder is also used.

 In this chapter, several of the graphs require use of a macro created by the author, VennDiagramMacro.
 This is provided for your use.
-For the interactive graphs, the scripts (myScript.js and myScript.jss) needed to generate the interaction are provided and should be saved in the same folder where your output will reside.
+For the interactive graphs, the scripts (myScript.css and myScript.js) needed to generate the interaction are provided and should be saved in the same folder where your output will reside.